 Only similar compounds (neighbors) above the threshold are used for local QSAR models.
-In 100 this investigation we are using a weighted partial least squares regression (PLS) algorithm 101 for the prediction of quantitative properties.
-First all fingerprint features with identical 102 values across all neighbors are removed.
-The reamining set of features is used as descriptors 103 for creating a local weighted PLS model with atom environments as descriptors and model 104 similarities as weights.
-The pls method from the caret R package (Kuhn 2008) is used for 105 this purpose.
-Models are trained with the default caret settings, optimizing the number of 106 PLS components by bootstrap resampling.
-107
+In 104 this investigation we are using a weighted partial least squares regression (PLS) algorithm 105 for the prediction of quantitative properties.
+First all uninformative fingerprints (i.e. features 106 with identical values across all neighbors) are removed.
+The reamining set of features is used 107 as descriptors for creating a local weighted PLS model with atom environments as descriptors 108 and model similarities as weights.
+The pls method from the caret R package (Kuhn 2008) 109 is used for this purpose.
+Models are trained with the default caret settings, optimizing the 110 number of PLS components by bootstrap resampling.
+111